digital-asset/daml/docs/source/app-dev/custom-views/index.rst

 ========================

 The client must provide an access token when authorization is required by the Ledger.
-For details of ledger authorization, please refer to [Ledger Authorization documentation](https://docs.daml.com/app-dev/authorization.html).
+For details of ledger authorization, please refer to `Ledger Authorization documentation <https://docs.daml.com/app-dev/authorization.html>`_.

 Provide access token to custom-view library
 -------------------------------------------